 Where: 177 Hindhede Drive, Singapore 589333.

 Sungei Buloh Wetland Reserve

-Sungei Buloh Wetland Reserve, 301 Neo Tiew Crescent, Singapore 718925, p.
+Where: 301 Neo Tiew Crescent, Singapore 718925, p.
 6794 1401.
 Open daily Mon-Sun 7:30am-7pm.

 Labrador Nature Reserve

 Labrador Nature Reserve is an all-in-one terrain characterised by its rocky shore, coastal forest, mangroves, mudflats, parkland and Adinandra belukar (a type of secondary rainforest).
-The reserve is broken up into three segments – the Alexandra Garden Trail, Berlayer Vreek mangrove trail and Bukit Chermin Boardwalk.
-Not only does it contain impressive wildlife diversity, Labrador Nature Reserve is also a historical site housing war relics like the WWII fort and a series of secret tunnels built in the 1880s under British rule.
-A little tip for cyclists and hikers: it’s connected via Southern Ridges, a 10km stretch of green open spaces that include Mount Faber Park, Telok Blangah Hill Park and Kent Ridge Park.
+The reserve is broken up into three segments: the Alexandra Garden Trail, Berlayer Vreek mangrove trail and Bukit Chermin Boardwalk.
+Not only does it contain impressive wildlife diversity, Labrador Nature Reserve is also a historical site.
+It houses war relics, like the WWII fort and a series of secret tunnels built in the 1880s under British rule.
+And here a tip for cyclists and hikers.
+The park is connected via Southern Ridges, a 10km stretch of green open spaces that include Mount Faber Park, Telok Blangah Hill Park and Kent Ridge Park.
 Don’t forget to check out the playground at Dragon’s Tooth Gate, too!

 Where: Labrador Villa Road, Singapore 119187.
 Open 24 hours daily.

-MacRitchie Nature Trail & Reservoir Park, MacRitchie Reservoir Park, Singapore 298717
+Where: MacRitchie Reservoir Park, Singapore 298717

 Love this list of nature reserves in Singapore?
 Check out these pretty Singapore parks, too!